micaelaroth/micaelaroth.github.io/_pages/about.md

 I'm also passionate about mathematics education and pedagogy.
 I am a grader and tutor for the Wellesley College Mathematics Department, and served as a counselor at [PROMYS](https://promys.org) in Summer 2025.

 Outside of math, my hobbies include rock climbing, skiing, and cooking.
-Check out my [Substack](https://substack.com/@gnuoyea) for random person reflections, stories, and recipes!
+Check out my [Substack](https://substack.com/@gnuoyea) for random person reflections, stories, and low-effort recipes!